Student health center

 Students living in the Oaks or commuting may apply for funds to cover this cost through Financial Aid or contact the Chaplain’s office for funding assistance.

-The Student Health Center does not provide written excuses to students to miss class.
+The Center does not provide written excuses to students to miss class.
 Students that are seen by outside providers that provide excuse notes should send that documentation to the Dean of Students.
 The Dean of Students will notify professors if a student needs to be out of class for a period of time due to a related illness or injury.
 Ultimately it is up to the individual professor to determine whether or not an absence is excused.

 College health professionals are bound to adhere to strict ethical and legal standards including Family Educational Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA).
 As such, nothing shared in a confidential setting will be shared outside of the office without the student’s written consent.
-In an effort to provide the highest quality care, a provider may find it necessary to consult with other clinical staff in the Student Health Center.
+In an effort to provide the highest quality care, a provider may find it necessary to consult with other clinical staff in the Student Health and Wellness Center.

 Our office cannot disclose names or other identifying information to any person, including family or other college officials, without the student’s consent.
 In certain cases health professionals have a legal responsibility to disclose student information without prior consent.
 These cases include when a student poses a threat to themselves or others, possible child or elder abuse/neglect, or when issued a court order by a judge.